khanqais/ScaleCode/README.md

 You solve hundreds of DSA problems, but **retention is the real challenge**.
 Most developers forget solutions within weeks.
 AlgoGrid ensures **lasting mastery** through:

 ✅ **Automatic confidence decay** - Your confidence drops 10% every 2 weeks without revision
-✅ **Smart priority scoring** - AI-driven algorithm determines which problems need attention
 ✅ **Spaced repetition** - Review problems at optimal intervals for long-term retention
 ✅ **Save & Organize** - Store every DSA problem you solve with your code, approach, and intuition